getarunkumarbabu/DatabricksModules_Patterns/modules/databricks_mount/README.md

 ## Notes

-1. Only one cloud provider configuration (s3_config, azure_config, or gcp_config) should be specified.
+1. Only one cloud provider configuration should be specified.
 2. The mount point will be accessible at `/mnt/<name>` in DBFS.
 3. Make sure the necessary authentication is configured:
-   - For AWS: Instance profile or IAM role
    - For Azure: Service principal or managed identity
-   - For GCP: Service account
 4. Mount points are workspace-specific.